-...0850 STUDIO ART (Basic Art), 1 yr., 1 cr.
+Studio Art (Basic Art), 1 yr., 1 cr.

 Students work on projects using a variety of materials to learn the fundamentals of art.
-The course includes two-dimensional projects in drawing, painting, printmaking design and three-dimensional projects such as ceramics, sculpture, etc. This is the foundation course in Art.
+The course includes twodimensional projects in drawing, painting, print- making design and three-dimensional projects such as ceramics, sculpture, etc. This is the foundation course in Art.
 Students who complete a year of Studio Art are then eligible to take any of the 1⁄2 year art electives that are offered.
-In addition, students will explore art history movements and the impact art has on culture; past and present societies.
+In addition, students will explore art history movements, and the impact art has on culture, past and present societies.

-...0871 DRAWING, 1⁄2 yr., 1⁄2 cr.
+Drawing, 1⁄2 yr., 1⁄2 cr.

-This course will explore a variety of drawing media and styles, with the particular aims of developing basic drawing skills and a more keen awareness of our surroundings.
+This course will explore a variety of drawing media and styles, with the particular aims of developing basic drawing skills and a keener awareness of our surroundings.
 We will attempt to provide experiences where students can develop these skills in an individual manner.
 This might include pastel pencil, charcoal, pastel pen and ink.
 We will work toward a thorough understanding of the elements of art and principles of design.

-...0881 ADVANCED DRAWING, 1/2 yr, 1/2 cr.
+Advanced Drawing, 1⁄2 yr., 1⁄2 cr.